langtech-bsc/AnonymizationPipeline/README.md

 https://huggingface.co/HURIDOCS/spanish-truecasing/tree/main

-and should be place in the truecasing/ directory.
+and should be placed in the truecasing/ directory.

 ## Customizing Regex
 If specific regex expressions or patterns are to be recognized, one can replace the regex definition of the regex model providing a new regex definition file.